WaseySaeed/WaseySaeed/README.md

 ### Hi there.Welcome to my profile 👋 I'm a QA engineer & I catch bugs.

-**WaseySaeed/WaseySaeed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Improving Manual Testing
-- 💬 I have experience in automation with Codeceptjs, Selenium, Rest Assured and Appium
+- 💬 I have experience in different automation tools like playwright, Selenium, CodeceptJs,Rest Assured and Appium
-- 🌱 I’m currently learning Test Automation using Cypress
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about Automation and Manual Testing.